-Peter is leading a two-phased, master plan to renovate the Temple’s land and building to create a modern facility for the 21st Century and establish Temple Sinai as the leading Reform Jewish congregation in Northern Bergen County, New Jersey.
-Phase I of the master plan began in Spring 2017 and is scheduled to be completed by mid-September 2017.
-Work on Phase I will focus on the renovation of the synagogue’s sanctuary and social hall.
-Phase II will commence at a later date and will focus on updating and reconfiguring the Temple’s religious school classrooms, administrative offices, public spaces and other areas not covered by Phase I.
+During his tenure as president, Peter led a two-phased, master plan to renovate the Temple’s land and building to create a modern facility for the 21st Century and establish Temple Sinai as the leading Reform Jewish congregation in Northern Bergen County, New Jersey.
+Phase I of the master plan began in Spring 2017.
+Work focused on the renovation of the synagogue’s sanctuary and social hall.
+Phase II focused on updating and reconfiguring the Temple’s religious school classrooms, administrative offices, public spaces and other areas not covered by Phase I.

-Working with the Temple’s leadership, Peter has also been leading a multi-million dollar capital campaign to finance the renovation and create one or more endowments to fund the congregation’s future operational needs.
-The capital campaign has two lead donors who have asked to remain anonymous, but who have made the renovation possible through their generosity and ongoing support.
-Each member of Temple Sinai’s Board of Trustees have also unanimously committed to making meaningful gifts to help the congregation reach its fundraising goals.
+Working with the Temple’s leadership, Peter also led a multi-million dollar capital campaign to finance the renovation and create one or more endowments to fund the congregation’s future operational needs.
+The capital campaign had two lead donors who asked to remain anonymous, but who made the renovation possible through their generosity and ongoing support.
+Each member of Temple Sinai’s Board of Trustees also unanimously committed to making meaningful gifts to help the congregation reach its fundraising goals.

 When asked what motivates Peter to lead Temple Sinai, he replied that his wife, three children, and the desire to help the community are his driving forces.